Graham Sutherland: World War Two

 At the start of World War Two, the Chelsea School of Art closed for the duration of the conflict and Sutherland moved to rural Gloucestershire.
 Between 1940 and 1945, Sutherland was employed as a full-time, salaried artist by the War Artists' Advisory Committee.
 He recorded bomb damage in rural and urban Wales towards the end of 1940, then bomb damage caused by the Blitz in the City and East End of London.
 Almost all of Sutherland's paintings of bomb damage from the Blitz, either in Wales or in London, are titled Devastation:... and as such form a single body of work reflecting the needs of war-time propaganda, with precise locations not being disclosed and human remains not shown.
 A number of features reoccur within this body of work, for example, the fallen lift shafts that were often the most recognizable aspect of larger bombed buildings and a double row of bombed houses Sutherland saw in the Silvertown area of the East End.

 Sutherland returned to Wales in September 1941 to work on a series of paintings of blast furnaces.
-From June 1942, Sutherland painted further industrial scenes, first at tin mines in Cornwall then at a limestone quarry in Derbyshire and then at open-cast and underground coal mines in the Swansea area of South Wales.
+From June 1942, he painted further industrial scenes, first at tin mines in Cornwall, then at a limestone quarry in Derbyshire, and then at open-cast and underground coal mines in the Swansea area of South Wales.
 Sutherland spent four months from the end of March 1944 at the Royal Ordnance Factory at Woolwich Arsenal working on a series of five paintings for WAAC.
-In December 1944 he was sent to depict the damage inflicted by the RAF on the railway yards at Trappes and on the flying bomb sites at Saint-Leu-d'Esserent in France.
-In all Sutherland completed some 150 paintings as part of his WAAC commission.
+In December 1944, he was sent to depict the damage inflicted by the RAF on the railway yards at Trappes and on the flying bomb sites at Saint-Leu-d'Esserent in France.
+In all, Sutherland completed some 150 paintings as part of his WAAC commission.

 Post-war career

-In 1944 Sutherland was commissioned by Walter Hussey, the Vicar of St Matthew's Church, Northampton and an important patron of modern religious art, to paint The Crucifixion (1946).
+In 1944, Sutherland was commissioned by Walter Hussey, the Vicar of St Matthew's Church, Northampton, and an important patron of modern religious art, to paint The Crucifixion (1946).
 This was Sutherland's first major religious painting and his first large figure study.
 The Crucifixion shows a pale Christ with broken limbs and was followed by a series of paintings that combined abstract forms from nature, usually the spikes and points of thorns, with religious iconography.
-A subsequent series, Origins of the Land, developed this approach showing combinations of rocks and fossils in increasingly complex and abstract designs.
+A subsequent series, Origins of the Land, developed this approach, showing combinations of rocks and fossils in increasingly complex and abstract designs.

 In 1946, Sutherland had his first exhibition in New York.
-The same year he also taught painting at Goldsmiths' School of Art.
+That same year, he also taught painting at Goldsmiths' School of Art.
 From 1947 into the 1960s, his work was inspired by the landscape of the French Riviera, and he spent several months there each year.
-Eventually, in 1955, he purchased the villa Tempe à Pailla, designed by the Irish architect Eileen Gray, at Menton near the French-Italian border.
+Eventually, in 1955, he purchased the villa Tempe à Pailla, designed by the Irish architect Eileen Gray, at Menton, near the French-Italian border.